python/devguide/documentation/help-documenting.rst

 Helping with documentation
 ==========================

-Python is known for having well-written documentation.
-Maintaining the documentation's accuracy and keeping a high level of quality takes a lot of effort.
-Community members, like you, help with writing, editing, and updating content, and these contributions are appreciated and welcomed.
+Python is known for its well-written documentation.
+Maintaining its accuracy and high quality requires significant effort.
+Community members like you help by writing, editing, and updating content, and these contributions are greatly appreciated.

-This high-level **Helping with Documentation** section provides:
+This high-level "Helping with Documentation" section provides:

-* an overview of Python's documentation
+* An overview of Python's documentation
-* how to help with documentation issues
+* Guidance on how to help with documentation issues
-* information on proofreading
+* Information on proofreading

 You will find extensive and detailed information on how to write documentation and submit changes on the :ref:`Documenting Python <documenting>` page.